 You should consider whether or not the nursery is likely to be a viable business proposition by creating a business and financial plan.
 A financial planning tool and business support is available to help you with this.

 The National Day Nursery Association (NDNA) Early Years Business Zone is a free online toolkit to help nursery businesses (registration required).

 The nursery should be eligible to receive Early Education Funding for eligible children aged 2, 3 and 4

 National Day Nursery Association (NDNA)

-You may also find thea helpful point of information and advice.
+You may also find the National Day Nursery Association a helpful point of information and advice.